VueChu/BrainMeter/README.md

 # Author's Note:
 I created this for the sole purpose of learning how to program on an Arduino, practicing object oriented programming and a doubly linked list.
-This project was heavily inspired by Michael Reeves who used the Star Wars Force Trainer to drive his car with his mind. (insert link to video).
+This project was heavily inspired by Michael Reeves who used the Star Wars Force Trainer to drive his car with his mind.
+Click [here](https://youtu.be/mPbtR4vorgY).
-Thank you to kitschpatrol, rambo, and jospehfrazier for providing the library to parse data from the Neurosky EEG headsets and by providing a guide on how to physicallyt modify the Neurosky EEG chip. (insert link to github).
+Thank you to kitschpatrol, rambo, and jospehfrazier for providing the library to parse data from the Neurosky EEG headsets and by providing a guide on how to physicallyt modify the Neurosky EEG chip.
+Click [here](https://github.com/kitschpatrol/Brain) for the link to their github.
 If you see anything that can be improved or have any tips (including this readme file), I would greatly appreciate any sort of feedback.

 ### Summary: